dell/csm-docs/content/docs/snapshots/volume-group-snapshots/_index.md

 >Note: Volume group cannot be seen from the Kubernetes level as of now only volume group snapshots can be viewed as a CRD

->This feature is supported only on helm installation.
+>Volume Group Snapshots feature is supported with Helm.